 What Doordash vs. Instacart Workers Have To Say

 At Instacart, the story is much the same.
-Instacart employees give their experience three out of five stars as well.
+Instacart employees give their experience 3 out of 5 stars as well.
 They tend to like the autonomy they have in meeting personal goals, flexibility in terms of when and where they work and a sense of purpose.
 Like Dashers, they also feel there’s room for improvement in terms of creating a supportive environment and they’d like a stronger sense of belonging.

 DoorDash vs. Instacart: Which One Is Better?